xster/flutter-wiki/Upgrading-pre-1.12-Android-projects.md

     <item name="android:windowBackground">@drawable/[your_normal_background_drawable]</item>
 </style>
 ```

+The "normal theme" draws the background behind your Flutter experience.
+That background is typically seen for a brief moment just before the first Flutter frame renders.
+The "normal theme" also controls Android's status bar and navigation bar visual properties for the duration of your Flutter experience.

 Configure `FlutterActivity` to start with your launch theme and then shift to your normal theme as follows:
 ```xml